Office of Wastewater Management (OWM)

 ---|---|---|---|

-Federal Baseline Water Quality Standards for Indian Reservations | EPA is developing a proposed rule to establish tribal baseline water quality standards (WQS) for waters on Indian reservations that do not have WQS under the Clean Water Act (CWA).
-Less than 20 percent of reservations have EPA-approved tribal WQS.
-Promulgating baseline WQS would address this longstanding gap and provide more scientific rigor and regulatory certainty to National Pollutant Discharge Elimination System (NPDES) permits for discharges to these waters.
-Consistent with EPA regulations, the baseline WQS would include designated uses, water quality criteria to protect those uses, and antidegradation policies to protect high quality waters.
-EPA initiated tribal consultation on June 15th, 2021 and will be engaged in coordination and consultation with tribes throughout the consultation period, which ends September 13th, 2021.
-EPA welcomes consultation with tribes both during and after the consultation period.
-EPA plans to propose this rule by early 2022 and to finalize by early 2023. |
+Federal Baseline Water Quality Standards for Indian Reservations | n April 27, 2023, the Environmental Protection Agency (EPA) Administrator signed a proposed rule to establish water quality standards (WQS) for waters on Indian reservations that do not have WQS under the Clean Water Act (CWA).
+This rule will help advance President Biden’s commitment to strengthening the nation-to-nation relationships with Indian country.
+Fifty years after enactment of the CWA, over 80% of Indian reservations do not have this foundational CWA protection for their waters.
+Addressing this lack of CWA-effective WQS for the waters of more than 250 Indian reservations is a priority for EPA, given that WQS are central to implementing the water quality framework of the CWA.
+Promulgating baseline WQS would provide more scientific rigor and regulatory certainty to National Pollutant Discharge Elimination System (NPDES) permits for discharges to these waters.
+Consistent with EPA’s regulations, the baseline WQS include designated uses, water quality criteria to protect those uses, and antidegradation policies to protect high quality waters.
+EPA consulted with tribes in the summer of 2021 during the pre-proposal phase and in the summer of 2023, concurrent with the public comment period associated with the proposal. |

 Effluent Limitations Guidelines and Standards for the Meat and Poultry Point Source Category | As announced in the Effluent Limitations Guidelines Program Plan 15, EPA has initiated a rulemaking to revise the existing Meat and Poultry Products (MPP) Effluent Guidelines and Standards (ELGs) (40 CFR part 432) to address nutrient discharges.
-The MPP ELGs were last revised in 2004 and currently apply to only a subset of facilities nationwide.
-The current MPP ELGs also do not limit nutrient discharges from all regulated facilities. |
+The agency will accept public comments on the proposal following publication in the Federal Register.
+Public hearings on the proposal will be held on January 24, 2024 and January 31, 2024. |

-| Jake Adler and Sean Rolland |
+| Jasper Hobbs and Sean Rolland |

 Effluent Limitations Guidelines and Standards for the Organic Chemicals, Plastics and Synthetic Fibers Point Source Category: PFAS Discharges | In February 2019, EPA announced in the Per- and polyfluoroalkyl substances (PFAS) Action Plan that the Agency was taking steps to evaluate if industrial sources warranted regulation through national Effluent Limitation Guidelines (ELGs) to address PFAS discharges.
 After studying the available data regarding wastewater discharges from facilities that manufacture PFAS, the EPA is initiating a rulemaking to revise ELGs for these manufacturers.
 As a preliminary step, the EPA intends to publish an advanced notice of proposed rulemaking (ANPRM) to solicit data and information regarding manufacturers of PFAS and the presence and treatment of PFAS in discharges from this industrial category.
 The EPA also intends to request information regarding PFAS formulators, which are facilities that produce a variety of PFAS products and materials from PFAS feedstocks.
 The EPA was able to obtain only limited data regarding formulators through publicly available sources, and additional information would inform the Agency’s consideration of discharges from PFAS formulators and the need for updated ELGs for these facilities.
 PFAS manufacturers and formulators are currently regulated under the Organic Chemicals, Plastics and Synthetic Fibers (OCPSF) ELGs found at 40 CFR part 414.
 Based, in part, on the public comments EPA receives on the ANPRM, the EPA intends to develop a proposed regulation. |

-| Jake Adler and Sean Rolland |
+| Jasper Hobbs and Sean Rolland |

 304(a) Recommended Lake/Reservoir Numeric Nutrient Criteria | On May 22, 2020, EPA announced the release of the Draft Ambient Water Quality Criteria Recommendations for Lakes and Reservoirs of the Conterminous United States: Information Supporting the Development of Numeric Nutrient Criteria for a 60-day comment period for scientific input.
 These draft national criteria recommendations are models for total nitrogen and total phosphorus concentrations in lakes and reservoirs to protect three different designated uses—aquatic life, recreation, and drinking water source protection—from the adverse effects of nutrient pollution.
 See Regulations.gov, Docket "EPA-HQ-OW-2019-0675" |